 Scotland is famous for its whisky production all over the country, and Caithness has two distilleries on the North Coast 500 route, both with tours available for visitors.
-Earlier on in January we took advantage of cut price tour tickets at Wolfburn Distillery in Thurso.
+In early 2018 we took advantage of cut-price tour tickets at Wolfburn Distillery in Thurso.

 Wolfburn has a distinctive story, with the original distillery being founded in 1821 and ceasing production well before the end of the 19th century.

 The original building can still be found just a short walk from the new site which has been producing whisky for 5 years.
 Records show that in 1826 the distillery produced 125,000 litres of the spirit, and that it was the largest distillery in the county.
 However no trace of the original whisky remains, so we can assume that the locals of Caithness were keen to drink it!

 Since production recommenced in 2013, all elements of the production process take place by hand at the distillery in Thurso by the four employees of Wolfburn, which is not the norm – many distilleries are now assisted by a computerised system.
 Distillery manager Shane Fraser took a lead in the design of the distillery, and deciding the processes and flavour profiles of Wolfburn.

 Using the local water running from the burn just uphill, the site is a short distance from the Pentland Firth and this video gives a great insight into the local area and scenery.